-Below are links to my videos to help you prepare for the math section of the ACT and for various math classes.
+Below are links to some of my videos to help you prepare for the math section of the ACT and for various math classes.
+Visit my Youtube channel to view all of them.

 Do you know how the math section of the ACT is structured?
 Do you know what kind of math problems and the types of questions to expect?
 In this video, I'll go over with you what the math section looks like so you will know what to expect.
 Also, I'll touch on the types of math you should review to prepare.
 Finally, I'll give you a few hints on what I think you should do to prepare to do your best on the math section of the ACT.Watch Video